fusion94/fusion94.org/src/content/blog/2025-07-23-decoding-the-box-game-understanding-topps-trading-card-product-types.md

 The key is understanding what each product offers and aligning your purchases with your collecting goals.
 Want the best odds at a rookie autograph?
 Go jumbo.
 Building a set on a budget?
 Retail 24-packs might be perfect.
 Just getting started?
 Grab a blaster and see what the excitement is about.

 Remember, the "best" box is the one that brings you joy and fits your budget.
-The hobby is meant to be fun—don't let the complexity of product types overwhelm that simple truth.
+The hobby is meant to be fun.
+Don't let the complexity of product types overwhelm that simple truth.

 Happy collecting, and may your next box contain exactly what you're chasing!